yabar-dev/yabar/README.md

 		width: 800;

+* Monitor: This option is used to specify the monitor using randr extension for the bar to be drawn on.
+You can find the name of your monitors using `xrandr -q` command.
+The default value is the first active monitor.
+Example:

+		monitor: "LVDS1";
+		monitor: "VGA1";

 * Underline and overline sizes: This option defines the thickness of underlines and overlines.
 Default is 0.
 Example:

         underline-size: 2;